kaityo256/mc/ising_sw/README.md

-# Monte Calro simulation with cluster algorithm (Swendsen-Wang)
+# Monte Carlo simulation with cluster algorithm (Swendsen-Wang)

 ## Summary

-Sample source code of Monte Calro simulation with cluster updates.
+Sample source code of Monte Carlo simulation with cluster updates.
 Swendsen-Wang method is implemented for two-dimensional Ising model on a square lattice.